Shadae96/Employee-Tracker/README.md

-# title Employee Tracker
+# Employee Tracking System

   ## Descritpion
-  This project emphasizes the use of using MySql with Inquirer, NodeJs, console.table and several npm and json packages to render an employee traking app
+  This applicatio is a command-line employee tracker that is designed to assist a companies with management of their employee database.
+This app relies primarily on Node.js, Inquirer and MySQL.

   ## Table of Contents
   * [ Description](#description)
   * [ Installation](#installation)